The strong predictable representation property in initially enlarged filtrations under the density hypothesis: A representation result for a family of -martingales

 \section{A representation result for a family of $\FF$-martingales}

-As explained in Section \ref{outline}, we have introduced the product space $(\widehat{\Omega},\oFF,\oPP)$ in order to establish the martingale representation result of Proposition \ref{prop:mr}, which provides a stochastic integral representation which holds simultaneously for a family $\{(m^x_t)_{t\geq0} : x\in E\}$ of $\FF$-martingales which depend on $x$ in a measurable way, thereby ensuring good measurability properties of the integrands appearing in the representation.
+As explained in Section \ref{outline}, we have introduced the product space $(\widehat{\Omega},\oFF,\oPP)$ in order to establish the martingale representation result of Proposition \ref{prop:mr}, which provides a stochastic integral representation holding simultaneously for a family $\{(m^x_t)_{t\geq0} : x\in E\}$ of $\FF$-martingales depending on $x$ in a measurable way, thereby ensuring good measurability properties of the integrands appearing in the representation.